 - economic development that is socio-culturally and environmentally sustainable; and

 - logistic support, underpinning conservation and development through research, monitoring, education and training.

 MAB is a pioneering program, practicing what would later be known as sustainable development with a holistic view of nature conservation together with social and economic development, at least 15 years before a consolidated definition of sustainable development emerged in the Brundtland Report.
 Biosphere reserves are the first international entity among the UNESCO-designated sites, alongside World Heritage Site (1972) and Geoparks (2001).

 The United Nations Secretary-General, Antonio Guterres, declared in 2019 that “Biosphere Reserves (…) provide unique platforms to address [climate change] concerns.
 We should build on that experience to invest in the world’s most vital natural zones from the Amazon to the forests of Indonesia”.

-The year 2021 is the year of the UNESCO MAB Program and its World Network of Biosphere Reserves.
-It is a time to analyze history, learn from lessons learned and pave the way for the future.
+The year 2021 was the year of the UNESCO MAB Program and its World Network of Biosphere Reserves.
+It was a time to analyze history, learn from lessons learned and pave the way for the future.
 (Source)

 Browse the webpage dedicated to the anniversary on https://en.unesco.org/mab/50years.

 275 million people across 129 countries call 714 #BiosphereReserves their home.🌿 For 50 years, UNESCO has paved the way for communities living together in harmony with nature.Let’s continue to safeguard 🌍.
 Now is the time is take action #ForNature!